khakhalin/notes/00_to_read_math.md

-# Things to read: ML and AI
+# To-read: ML and AI

-TODO: Move recommendations from Sven down here

 http://www.maths.qmul.ac.uk/~gbianconi/LTCCModule
 A series of lectures on networks, and while it's on networks, and not ML, it's prob a priority read, just because it looks so cool and accessible (at least in the beginning).